 Though this Dana Point steak restaurant has five different locations (three in California and two in New Jersey), all have different menus.

 It happens to be one of our favorite restaurants in Dana Point.
 What makes Salt Creek Grille stand out is consistency—in its great food, service, and atmosphere.
-And of course, the wafting scents of its tantalizing mesquite-grilled cuisine served in a laid-back but classy, well-appointed rustic setting doesn’t hurt.
+And of course, the wafting scents of its tantalizing mesquite-grilled cuisine served in a laid-back but classy, the well-appointed rustic setting doesn’t hurt.

 Open for lunch on weekends and Sunday brunch, dinner is served Tuesday through Friday.
 Though the menu isn’t extensive, it’s well thought out, with a selection of appetizers, salads, seafood chowder, sandwiches, burgers, and main entrees.

 My hubby raved over his perfectly-grilled Coffee Encrusted New York Strip steak with a hint of sweet bourbon caramel and then topped with bleu cheese.